 How You Can Help with Your Student’s Future Plans

 - Remind your student of their abilities, skills, interests, and successes.
-As a parent, you can provide much-needed reassurance as well as valuable insights. set aside some relaxation time together and listen to your student’s thoughts and comments.
-Periodically get your student to talk about what they got out of various experiences (skills, interests, lesson learned, etc.) both inside and outside of the classroom since reflection is an important part of student development.
+As a parent, you can provide much-needed reassurance as well as valuable insights to your student.
+Set aside some relaxation time together and listen to your student’s thoughts and comments.
+Periodically get your student to talk about what they took away from their various experiences (skills, interests, lesson learned, etc.) both inside and outside of the classroom since reflection is an important part of student development.

 - Encourage your student to develop strong study skills.
 Poor academic performance can limit future options.
 Encourage your student to talk with faculty and advisors for academic assistance as well as information on majors and careers.
 Professional relationships can inspire interest that isn’t necessarily sparked in the classroom.